Fiat Chrysler sees 2.25 billion euros from Ferrari before spin-off

-MILAN Fiat Chrysler Automobiles expects to get 2.25 billion euros ($2.81 billion) from Ferrari via transactions it will execute before it spins off the luxury sportscar unit from the group, a filing with U.S. market regulator SEC showed on Thursday.
+MILAN Fiat Chrysler Automobiles (FCAU.N) (FCHA.MI) expects to get 2.25 billion euros (1.78 billion pounds) from Ferrari via transactions it will execute before it spins off the luxury sportscar unit from the group, a filing with U.S. market regulator SEC showed on Thursday.

 FCA CEO Sergio Marchionne said last month he would spin off Ferrari from the group, sell a 10 percent stake via a public offering and distribute the rest of FCA's stake in the luxury sports car brand to its shareholders.